BOBONA/Wordles/README.md

 # Wordles

 Wordles is a Flask web app that automatically collects urls for Wordle variants.
 It uses a few sources, including Wordle subreddits.
-An instance is hosted [here](https://wordle-directory.uc.r.appspot.com/).
+An instance is hosted [here](https://wordle-directory.uc.r.appspot.com/) (with limited functionality due to the hosting plan).

 ## Disclaimer